Anthony-Hackman/BreakoutHardcore/README.md

 # BreakoutHardcore
-Learning JScript by making a game
+Learning JavaScript by making a game